edwindj/sdcSpatial/README.md

-`sdcSpatial` is an opensource R package to create spatial density (raster) maps from point data while protecting the privacy of individual observations within the original data set.
-Using standard rastering or density estimation for creating maps to be published may reveal sensitive values at locations.
+`sdcSpatial` is an opensource R package to create spatial density (raster) maps from point data while protecting the privacy of individual observations. *Using standard rastering or density estimation for creating maps to be published can reveal sensitive values at locations*.

 `sdcSpatial` offers a `sdc_raster` class that allows to: